 Key Takeaways

-- The formula is built around chondroitin sulfate (1,000 mg) and hydrolyzed collagen (500 mg) rather than the glucosamine-MSM core that dominates clinical literature.
-This is an entirely different approach to joint support.
+- The formula is built around chondroitin sulfate (1,000 mg) and hydrolyzed bovine collagen (500 mg) instead of the glucosamine-MSM core that dominates equine joint research.
+This is a philosophical choice, not an oversight.
+But our scoring system measures against published therapeutic thresholds, and those thresholds are built on glucosamine and MSM data.

 Label Transparency — 13 / 15

 Corta-Flx earns strong marks on labeling.
-All six active ingredients are individually quantified with exact milligram amounts per 1-ounce serving — no proprietary blends, no hidden totals.
+All six active ingredients are individually quantified with exact milligram amounts per 1-ounce serving.
+No proprietary blends, no hidden totals.
 The label identifies source material for three of the four source-relevant ingredients: glucosamine is listed as vegetable-derived, chondroitin as bovine, and protein hydrolysate as bovine.
 Hyaluronic acid is the only source-relevant active without a stated origin.

 Ingredient Form — 16 / 20